churchofturing/churchofturing.github.io/posts/motivating-macros.md

 => 120
 ```

 Okay, admittedly this looks quite similar to what could be done with JavaScript.
 How is this different from string manipulation in JavaScript?
-The big difference is how seemlessly this integrates with the language.
+The big difference is how seemlessly this integrates with the language, and the stage at which it happens.

 #### Compile-Time Code Generation

 Before Clojure evaluates your code, it goes through several phases.
-The first (that we're concerned with) is the **Reader** that transforms your text into plain Clojure data structures.
+The first (that we're concerned with) is called the **Reader**, and it transforms your text into plain Clojure data structures.

 ```clojure
 (read-string "(+ 1 2)")